aangelalvarez/X/README.md

-# 'X' Log in/ Sign up system
+# 'X' Log in / Sign up system

 This is a program in which you can create your own account and then log into it, just like you would do it for your favorite websites